eddieajau/eddieajau.github.io/_posts/2009-06-09-thanks-to-jumar-solutions-australia-for-supporting-joomla-16-development.md

 ---
 layout:      post
 title:       "Thanks to Jumar Solutions Australia for Supporting Joomla 1.6 Development"
 description: "Thanks to Jumar Soluations Australia for contributing to Joomla 1.6 development."
 date:        2009-06-09 09:26:49
+category:    joomla
+image:
+  thumb:     vendor/joomla.png
 ---
 New Life in IT wishes to express its thanks to Sam Higgins of [Jumar Solutions Australia][0] for sponsoring us for a day of Joomla 1.6 development.
 Thank you Jumar Solutions.